Cross-domain Neural Pitch and Periodicity Estimation: Introduction

 We make the following contributions in this paper.

-\begin{itemize} \item A cross-domain neural pitch estimator capable of fast and accurate pitch and periodicity estimation on music and speech data. \item Techniques (Section~\ref{sec:pitch}; Table~\ref{tab:summary}) that improve pitch and periodicity estimation of several top recent neural pitch estimators. \item A novel entropy-based method for extracting per-frame signal periodicity that improves framewise voiced/unvoiced classification of speech (Section~\ref{sec:periodicity}). \item A thorough evaluation of all proposed methods and models.
-These evaluations show our proposed approach produces state-of-the-art pitch and periodicity estimation and that neural pitch estimation can approach the CPU inference speed of DSP-based methods. \item Pitch-Estimating Neural Networks (\texttt{penn}), a pip-installable Python library containing all of our training, evaluation, and inference code and as well as pretrained models for pitch and periodicity estimation.
-The code for \texttt{penn} is available at \texttt{\href{https://github.com/interactiveaudiolab/penn}{github.com/interactiveaudiolab/penn}}. \end{itemize}
+\begin{itemize} \item Methods (Section~\ref{sec:pitch}) that improve pitch and periodicity estimation of several top recent neural pitch estimators. \item A neural pitch estimator, built using these methods, that is capable of fast and accurate pitch and periodicity estimation on music and speech data. \item A novel entropy-based method for extracting per-frame signal periodicity that improves framewise voiced/unvoiced classification of speech (Section~\ref{sec:periodicity}). \end{itemize} A thorough evaluation of all proposed methods and models demonstrates that our proposed approach produces state-of-the-art pitch and periodicity estimation and that neural pitch estimation can approach the CPU inference speed of DSP-based methods.
+We release our code as Pitch-Estimating Neural Networks (\texttt{penn}), a pip-installable Python library containing all of our training, evaluation, and inference code and as well as pretrained models for pitch and periodicity estimation.
+The code for \texttt{penn} is available at \texttt{\href{https://github.com/interactiveaudiolab/penn}{github.com/interactiveaudiolab/penn}}.